aduial/eldamo-relationaldb/README.md

 Of course, there will also be the possibility to enter or edit the central database.
 Supposedly we could use the same functionality for *editing the global database* as for *local edits*, where the first would require some kind of authorisation step to prevent vandalism :) But all this is still being discussed anyhow.

 As starting point we decided to 'fork' Paul Strack's phenomenal effort, the Eldamo project @ https://github.com/pfstrack/eldamo by translating his XML-based data model to a relational model.
 The model of this first commit allows all the data also found in Eldamo.xml, with the exception of the inflection table elements.

-It is likely that the model will evolve somewhat in the future.

 In this initial commit are included:

-- eldamo_db.sql: a MySQL dump file containing both db creation DDL and data insert scripts
-- eldamo-diagram.png: a diagram of the database table structure
-- eldamo1.pl: the Perl script that I wrote to parse the eldamo.xml data with.
-Mind that this is a very 'rough' script, needing commenting and uncommenting parts in a certain order to create the table scripts.
-Use at your own risk.

 - - - - - - - - - -
 (1) Kivy is a cross-platform GUI library for Python applications https://kivy.org/#home so: build once & deploy on Linux, Windows, Mac OS, Android and iOS (2)